- Allentown (PA)

 Center for Independent Living Pennsylvania

-Life Skill Training Programs, such as At The Crossroads, typically include personal development training.
+Life Skill Training Programs in Pennsylvania, such as At The Crossroads, typically include personal development training.
 This type of training involves effective communication skills, interpersonal skills (anger management and dealing with stress), time management, personal appearance, and money management.

-Another important life skill is the ownership of personal property, as an automobile (this typically includes maintenance of cars and insurance).
+Another important life skill for students from Pennsylvania is the ownership of personal property, as an automobile (this typically includes maintenance of cars and insurance).
 What's more are the personal life skills such as, medical and health insurance, signing a lease for an apartment or home, and picking the right roommates.

 To fail to attend college due to a failure to navigate the application process would be sad.
 In addition, good students learn to balance the demands of school, work, and social activities.
-We teach "balance" in all aspects of life to the clients of ATC.
+We teach "balance" in all aspects of life to the Pennsylvania clients of ATC.

 Finally, there is creating/managing a budget for expenses, such as rent, food, utilities, clothing, recreation.
 Students from Pennsylvania can come to ATC and learn these skills and return home to flourish.

-Transitional Living Program & Life Skills Training
+Transitional Living Program & Life Skills Training in Pennsylvania